The Equality of Men and Women

 8a.
 Jesus Also Taught That We have a Responsibility to Protect Others, Especially Children

 Sexual abuse involves looking, touching, groping, unwanted comments, placing a person in a position where they fear for their safety or position unless they provide a sexual favour to an aggressor; or where they are introduced to sex talk or play acting or manipulation.
+Sexual abuse also includes acts of sexual intercourse.
+The term 'abuse' is applied where the offender is in a position of authority compared to the victim, is much older, or where the victim is much younger or under-age.
+A frequent sign of sexual abuse is where the offender has to talk or force the victim into complying, or where the victim is unwilling to become involved.

 While forgiveness plays an important role in setting victims free, it does not mean that the offender should be allowed to continue offending.
 Where possible, people guilty of sexual offences as described above should be reported and dealt with under law to prevent there being more victims.